 Sunflower Alliance v.
 California Department of Conservation, Geologic Energy Management Division.
 This case challenges the state agency's compliance with the California Environmental Quality Act (CEQA) with respect to the PAL Reabold 072-00-0001 Project, for wastewater injection into an existing well.
 The Petition was filed on December 29, 2021 in the Alameda County Superior Court.
 The Petitioner seeks an order setting aside the state agency's approval of a wastewater injection permit; damages are not sought in the lawsuit.
 On February 22, 2022, Real Party in Interest Reabold California, LLC filed a motion to transfer the case to the Contra Costa County Superior Court.
 On March 22, 2022, the Alameda County Superior Court ordered the case transferred to the Contra Costa County Superior Court.
-The parties are awaiting notification from the Contra Costa County Superior Court that the transfer has been completed.
+On August 15, 2022, the Contra Costa County Superior Court provided notice that the transfer has been completed and the case filed in that court.
 If successful, the lawsuit would prevent Reabold from injecting wastewater into an existing well until any CEQA deficiencies are addressed.
 The California Attorney General is defending the state agency, which disputes Petitioner's claims.
 At this time, it is unclear when the litigation will be resolved.